etjecode/etJecode/README.md

 ### Selam / Hello / Hallo / Salut 👋
 - 🔭 I’m currently working @ Contentrain, a Headless CMS project.
-- 🌱 I’m currently writing Vue, Typescript and TailwindCSS.
+- 🌱 I’m currently writing Vue, TypeScript and TailwindCSS.
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me:  You can reach me  @ etJecode on many platforms.